heykieran/xl-parse-clj/README.md

 ![Dependency Graph](/assets/DAG1.png "Dependencies")

-It remains to provide an implementation of the `eval-range` function that is returned in the Clojure expression for any formula cell that references one, or more, other cells.
+It still remains to provide an implementation of the `eval-range` function that is returned in the Clojure expression for any formula cell that references one, or more, other cells.

 The code provides a function `graph/expand-cell-range` which when given a string describing a cell, a range of cells, or a named range in a workbook will expand it to the individual cells referenced.

-As an example if we `def` a variable to contain the worksheet map as follows:
+As an example, if we `def` a variable to contain the *worksheet map* as follows:

 ```clojure
 (def WB-MAP